 Wolkowitz and Skorupski (2013) proposed a method for imputing response options for missing data based on multiple-choice assessments but state that it is intended for test development planning purposes, and that additional research is needed before it can be used to operationally score a test.

+On limitation of using multiple imputation approach (based on HD or PMM) when unique cases (i.e., cases that are dissimilar to all others in the data set) are present in the data set: in this situation there would be no donor available.
+As Myers (2011) points out, this situation is more likely to be observed in small samples.
+In addition, as our approach is addressed to analyze Liker-type items using UVA, a minimum of 200 observations seems advisable in order to obtain stable polychoric correlation estimates (see Chen & Choi, 2009).
+As a conclusion, our approach should only be used when a large sample is available.

-We have made several R language packages available to researchers interested in computing our approach to missing values in the context of multidimensional exploratory factor analysis.
-We have also programmed our approach in Matlab: we shall be glad to share our Matlab functions with interested researchers.
-Finally, we have implemented the multiple imputation methods studied in this paper in FACTOR 9.2 (Lorenzo-Seva & Ferrando, 2013), a stand-alone program for Windows for fitting exploratory and semiconfirmatory factor analysis and IRT Models.
+There are several R language packages available to researchers interested in computing our approach to missing values in the context of multidimensional EFA.
+We have programmed our approach in Matlab: we shall be glad to share our Matlab functions with interested researchers.
+Finally, we have implemented the multiple imputation methods studied in this paper in FACTOR 10.1 (Lorenzo-Seva & Ferrando, 2013), a stand-alone program for Windows for fitting exploratory and semiconfirmatory factor analysis and IRT Models.
 The program, a demonstration and a short manual are available at http://psico.fcep.urv.cat/utilitats/factor.

 References